Sharp Adams-Moser-Trudinger type inequalities in the hyperbolic space: Introduction

 \subsubsection{Adams inequalities on $\R^n$}

-In the seminal work \cite{Adams1988}, Adams extended the Moser--Trudinger inequality \eqref{eq:Moser--Trudinger} to higher order Sobolev spaces $W^{m,n/m}_0(\Omega)$ where $\Omega \subset \R^n$ is of finite measure.
+In the seminal work \cite{Adams1988}, Adams extended the Moser--Trudinger inequality \eqref{eq:Moser--Trudinger} to the higher order Sobolev space $W^{m,n/m}_0(\Omega)$, where $\Omega \subset \R^n$ is of finite measure.
 Let $m$ be a positive integer less than $n$, we denote the $m$th order gradient of a function $u$ on $\R^n$ by